aspect-build/rules_js/docs/npm_package.md

             <a href="#npm_package-root_paths">root_paths</a>, <a href="#npm_package-src">src</a>, <a href="#npm_package-srcs">srcs</a>, <a href="#npm_package-version">version</a>)
 </pre>

-A rule that packages sources into a TreeArtifact or forwards a tree artifact and provides a JsPackageInfo.
+A rule that packages sources into a TreeArtifact or forwards a tree artifact and provides a NpmPackageInfo.

 This target can be used as the src attribute to link_npm_package.